 Most people are so focused on whether the market will continue further down or how far down it may go that they usually end up missing a great opportunity, but since you should only be investing money that you can leave invested for at least 10 years, it shouldn’t matter if the market continues to drop, because you were always going to just leave it in there long enough to recover anyway.

 No one rings a bell to tell you the market has hit bottom and will begin recovering.
 You only know it in hindsight after the market has already recovered.
-You also can’t tell if the recovery has begun by waiting for the price to go up because the price could easily go up and then continue down again.
+You also can’t tell if the recovery has begun by waiting for the price to go up because the price could go up and then continue down again.
 If your goal is to wait until it has bottomed, good luck because there’s no way to know this.
-I’d be happy with the currently huge discount and I’d want to get it invested before things turn around to avoid missing out on the huge discount, and it makes no difference buying 30% below peak on the way down or 30% from peak on the way up.
+Large drops in the market can be seen as an opportunity to buy at a discount, and waiting too long could mean missing out on that opportunity. and it makes no difference buying 30% below peak on the way down or 30% from peak on the way up.
 What If You Buy Stocks Too Early During a Market Crash?.